tahsharaboochee/library-management/README.md

 - Authentication checks to ensure that only logged-in users can access specific functionalities like checking out books or viewing personal profiles.
 - Authorization checks to restrict sensitive actions (like editing or deleting book records) to users who have administrative privileges or specific roles within the system.

-These routes form the backbone of your application, ensuring it operates securely and efficiently while providing users with a robust set of features tailored to library management.
+These routes form the backbone of the application, ensuring it operates securely and efficiently while providing users with a robust set of features tailored to library management.

 ## Tests